To access Course Module Training and Assessments, click on "login" in the upper right corner of this site.

 Principal Evaluator Passed Modules 4-5: Designation of student growth (allows an administrator to move evidence of an evaluation to reach a final summative rating and include student growth component of principals and assistant principals).

-Click here for the November 14 issue of Newsline.
+Click here for the December 19 Newsline.

 As you know, in 2010, Gov. Pat Quinn signed the Performance Evaluation Reform Act (PERA), which requires all schools in Illinois to change how educators’ practice is measured for performance evaluation purposes.
 PERA requires districts to design and implement performance evaluation systems that assess professional practice as well as incorporate measures of student growth.
 The new performance evaluations will be based on standards of effective practice, with evaluators trained and pre-qualified to conduct observations, collect evidence, and provide helpful, timely feedback.